njisaf/lab-06-tcp-chat/lab-nassir/README.md

 ## TCP Chat Server

-This program is a simple chat server built on top of TCP using NODE.js.
+This program is a simple chat server built on top of TCP, using the NODE.js 'net' module.

-# Instructions
+# Server Instructions

+* Start the server from the command line using `node index.js` from the home directory.
+* Default PORT is 3000.
+To use a custom port, start the server with `node index.js PORT=` and a port number.
-Start the server using `node index.js` from the `lab-nassir` directory.
-By default, it will use PORT 3000.
-Connect to the server from a different shell using `telnet localhost 3000`, or replace `localhost` with a server IP if connecting remotely.
+* Connect to the server from a shell instance using `telnet localhost 3000`, where 3000 is the PORT number.
+Replace `localhost` with a server IP if connecting remotely.

+# Chat Instructions

+The following commands work in chat.
+Replace text in [square brackets] with whatever you please:

+* `\nick [nickname]` Changes your nickname.
+* `\all [message]` Broadcasts to all users connected to the server.
+* `\dm [nickname] [message]` Direct messages the user with the nickname entered.